ilnazasaifutdinova/Spotify-database-project/README.md

 ## 📦 Overview
 This group project focuses on designing a **relational database** model for a music streaming platform similar to **Spotify**.
 The work was completed as part of the *IT Platforms* course and includes schema creation, ERD, normalization, and documentation.
+> 📌 This project focuses on database structure and design.
+No sample data is included.

 ---